-Epi A. Drenaline shows up with a burst of intensity in Stage Fright.
-He’s based on epinephrine (also called adrenaline), a more extreme “cousin” of Nora’s.
+- Epi A. Drenaline shows up with a burst of intensity in Stage Fright.
+He's based on epinephrine (also called adrenaline), a more extreme "cousin" of Nora Drenaline.
 He creates focus and alertness, like his cousin, but also increases heart rate and helps trigger fight-or-flight levels of tension.

 A signaling chemical's main job in the brain is to help decide whether traffic can cross the local "intersection."

-See, each block of Brain city is a single brain cell.
-At the end each cell’s axon (roads, in the story) there’s an intersection where signals pass from one cell to the next by causing or preventing a green light, called an action potential.
+See, each block of Brain city is meant to represent a single brain cell.
+At the end each cell's axon (roads, in the story) there's an intersection where signals pass from one cell to the next by causing or preventing a kind of green light called an action potential.

-In the stories, the heroes fly around in their helicopter, ironically called Action Potential, which lets them skip the traffic lights completely.
-That’s because the four “hero” chemicals are special.
-Each of them can spread from small areas in the brain between the cells, instead of along the “roads,” to affect huge regions of the brain in a single burst.
+In the stories, the heroes fly around in the helicopter they share, called the Modulator, which lets them skip the traffic lights completely.
+That's because the four "hero" chemicals are special.
+Each of them can spread from small areas in the brain between the cells, instead of along the "roads," to affect huge regions of the brain in a single burst.
+This is called neuromodulation.

-The heroes do take the surface roads too sometimes, of course.
-That’s how they affect traffic, but they can do both at the same time.
-Really, there aren’t just one of any of these chemicals in the brain, like the characters in the story.
+The heroes do take the "surface roads" too sometimes.
+That's how they affect the other traffic, but they can also do both at the same time.
+Really, none of these chemicals are in just one place at a time.
 There are billions of these molecules, constantly performing different functions in different parts of the brain.

 Like real city blocks, every cell is a bit different, but different neighborhoods are known for different kinds of cells.
 Each brain region has special arrangements of cells and connections to other regions that create a hardwired function.

-The city government in these stories is the depiction of conscious thought.
-Nobody’s completely sure how consciousness works, but it involves cooperation of lots of different “departments” working together.
-It issues orders, but that doesn’t mean the rest of the brain will immediately obey.
+- The city government in these stories is intended as a depiction of conscious thought.
+Again, nobody's completely sure how consciousness works.
+It's not a specific place, but it arises somehow from the cooperation of lots of different "departments."
+As a conglomeration, it can issue edicts and orders, but that doesn't mean the rest of the brain will always obey.